Discussing Torah matters because the Torah matters

 It’s our word: tachat!
 You see, as far as Eve was concerned, every child that Abel was supposed to have, Seth had instead.
 For Seth was appointed to be in Abel’s place.
 The Messiah would have come through Abel’s bloodline.
 But Satan murdered the Messiah when Cain murdered Abel.
 But God is the Ultimate Restorer.
 He appointed a man named Seth to take the place of Abel.
 And so Seth, in Abel’s place, had children who had children who had children who gave birth to the Messiah.
 We might say that Genesis 5 lists Abel’s descendants, those born to Seth instead.
 The bloods that cried out to God in Genesis 4 are the very people born to Seth in Genesis 5.
 We see that God answered their plea.
 He used a substitute to reach them.
 And in Abel’s bloods was the very voice of Messiah!
 Messiah Himself was calling out to God!
 What an interesting thought to think, that God used a substitute to save the Messiah, so that Messiah, through the act of substitution, could save the whole world, and bring the despairing rest.

-When Babel calls together humanity saying let’s go up!, God calls together His legions and says let’s go down!
-It’s like a battle scene where the two sides rush the field toward one another.
-Except in this case, the battlefield is vertical.
+Here’s the tension: When the globalists call together a let’s go up!, the heavens call together a let’s go down!
+It’s like a battle scene where two impressive forces rush the field toward one another.
+Except, in this case, the battlefield is vertical.
 It’s heaven versus earth.
-Earth is advancing on heaven, looking to annex new territory for itself.
-But God, with his army of angels, organizes a counter-offense.
-His army falls upon the city, infiltrates their tower, and confuses the frequency of their communications.
+Earth is advancing on heaven, looking to annex new territory for itself, but God organizes a counter-offensive to protect what is His.
+His heavenly army falls upon the earthly city, infiltrates their tower, and confuses the frequency of their communications.
 The people scatter.
-The defeat is swift!
-God and His angels return to Heaven, victorious.
+Their defeat is swift.
+God and His angels return to Heaven victorious.
 The credits roll and Psalm 89 plays...

 Let the heavens praise your wonders, O Lord,